Azure/Edge-infrastructure-quickstart-template/doc/Connect-Azure.md

-# Connect GitHub Actions and Azure Using interactive Script
+# Connect GitHub Actions and Azure Using Interactive Script

 ## Steps